samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Rare (Requires Attunement)*

 While wearing this cloak, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to turn the cloak into a pair of wings on your back.
 The wings lasts for 1 hour or until you end the effect early as a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action.
 The wings give you a Fly Speed of 60 feet.
 If you are aloft when the wings disappear, you fall.
-When the wings disappear, you can’t use them again for 1d12 hours.
+When the wings disappear, you can't use them again for 1d12 hours.

 ### [Wraps of Unarmed Power](/magic-items/9229208-wraps-of-unarmed-power)

 *Wondrous Item, Uncommon (+1), Rare (+2), or Very Rare (+3)*

 While wearing these wraps, you have a bonus to attack rolls and damage rolls made with your [Unarmed Strikes](/sources/dnd/free-rules/rules-glossary#UnarmedStrike).
-The bonus is determined by the wraps’ rarity, and those strikes deal your choice of Force damage or their normal damage type.
+The bonus is determined by the wraps' rarity, and those strikes deal your choice of Force damage or their normal damage type.